arogozhnikov/demuxalot/README.md

 ## What's different between this package and others?

-- much better handling of multiple reads coming from the same UMI
+- much better handling of multiple reads coming from the same UMI (i.e. same transcript)
-  - `scrnaseq_demux` can efficiently combine information
+  - `demuxalot` can efficiently combine information
   - this comes at the cost of significantly higher memory consumption
 - default settings are CellRanger-specific.
 Cellranger's and STAR's flags in BAM break common conventions,
   - but you can still efficiently use those, you just need to provide alternative filtering callbacks